-In this regard, I respectfully submit that the understandable desire of Congress, LEAA, the States and local governments to do something about the "crime problems" we got caught up in a whirlwind of activity which ignored the fact that as a country as a whole there are many things we don't know about crime and how to prevent it.
+In this regard, I respectfully submit that the understandable desire of Congress, LEAA, the States and local governments to do something about the "crime problems" we got caught up in a whirlwind of activity which ignored the fact that as a country as a whole there are many things we don't know about crime Larry Co.
+1 July 1887 Littleweits mer Harrick political architecture i Arch and Market (1975) - Transport of the first o and how to prevent it.
 This is evidenced by the serious budgetary cutback given to the national institute and the lack of patience about ideas for more research and planning dollars.
 But, Mr. Chairman, I am convinced that until we know more about the causes of crime and the effectiveness of various strategies and program, we at the State level and our associates at the Federal level are going to find it difficult to answer your very legitimate questions about what has all this money done to reduce crime and whether the expenditures have been effective.
-Mr. Chairman, we at the State level can't be expected nor can Federal employees be expected to do the kind of management job which you and the people of this county should expect from us until we divert some dollars from radios, training, equipment and other short-term tangible projects and put it into the basic research that must accompany a national program of this size, scope. and complexity.
+Mr. Chairman, we at the State level can't be expected nor can Federal employees be expected to do the kind of management job which you and the people of this county should expect from us until we divert some dollars from regios, training, equipment and other short-term tangible projects and put it into the basic research that must accompany a national program of this size, scope, and complexity.
+LEAA TEGHNICAL ASSISTANCE